 - 125 stratosphere, such as increases in the number of model levels or lid height, or changes to the atmospheric initialization.
 Table 1 lists the specific model versions we use; the important ones to note are for the CMA, ECMWF, and ECCC systems.
-For In order to cover the 1999-2010 hindcast period, for ECMWF we consider only CY43R1, CY43R3, and CY45R1 ; we exclude to prevent mixing cycles with large changes to the prediction systems; cycles beyond CY46R1 as it was the first cycle to use initialization from the were excluded because these hindcasts were initialized with ERA5 reanalysis.
-We also exclude cycles - 130 later than CY47R1 because these reanalysis, include updates that increase the order of vertical interpolation in the model that explicitly affect mean stratospheric biases (Polichtchouk et al., 2020), and do not fully cover the 1999-2010 period.
+In order to cover the 1999-2010 hindcast period, for ECMWF we consider only CY43R1, CY43R3, and CY45R1 to prevent mixing cycles with large changes to the prediction systems; cycles beyond CY46R1 were excluded because these hindcasts were initialized with ERA5 reanalysis, include updates that explicitly affect mean stratospheric biases (Polichtchouk et al., - 130 2020), and do not fully cover the 1999-2010 period.
 The CMA and ECCC data both have model versions available in the S2S database that include changes to significantly higher model tops.
 Since we consider CMA to be a core system (as it performs forecasts beyond 35 days), we use the older low-top version known as the "BCC-CPS-S2Sv1" because the more recent "BCC-CPS-S2Sv2" hindcast period only covers 2004-2018.
-In contrast, - 135 ECCC data is considered to be optional, so we sometimes mix the use of some analyses use either the high- and or low-top versions; in such cases, we explicitly describe these as "ECCC-hi" or "ECCC-lo", respectively (see Section 2.2 for the specific definitions of high versus low top).
+In contrast, ECCC data is considered to be optional, so some analyses use either the high- or low-top versions; in such cases, we explicitly describe these as "ECCC-hi" or "ECCC-lo", respectively - 135 (see Section 2.2 for the specific definitions of high versus low top).